Our verdict

 We pumped the Launch GTS 9 full of smoke to see how well-ventilated it is and were underwhelmed with the results.
 As we can see from the footage, it takes quite some time before the smoke is able to filter through the upper.
 Eventually, the shoe is clouded in a light haze that earns it a breathability score of 2 out of 5.
 While this isn't ideal for warm weather, it does make the Launch GTS 9 well-suited for runs on colder days.

 Upon inspecting a backlit cross-section of the shoe's upper, we would have expected a better performance in the smoke test as the light is able to shine through the numerous perforated sections quite easily.
-That said, these clearly do provide some level of airflow which means that the shoe shouldn't trap in odors and become stinky too quickly.
+That said, these clearly do provide some level of airflow which means that the shoe shouldn't trap in odours and become stinky too quickly.

 Brooks Launch GTS 9 Breathability microscope